Founded to Serve

 In West Point, NE, we teach in the Catholic School and are present in Franciscan Care Services as mission director, secretary and volunteers.

-With the blessing of Bishop James D. Conley, we opened a new mission in the Diocese of Lincoln, Nebraska.
+With the blessing of Bishop James D. Conley, we opened a mission in the Diocese of Lincoln, Nebraska.
 Our Sisters now serve in Imperial, Nebraska and minister at St. Patrick’s Parish and the Grant Deanery.
 We minister with four priests and serve about 600 families in nine parishes and the communities in which they live.

 In Ohio we work in sponsored-ministry Genesis HealthCare System as mission director, chaplain, assistant to the Franciscan Sisters of Christian Charity Sponsored Ministries Inc. CEO and volunteers.
 In nearby Cambridge at St. Benedict School and Christ Our Light Parish our Sisters are a viable presence as teachers and parish and school assistants.